All Products

 onaliyun_mr_wordcount-1.0-SNAPSHOT.jar cn.apache.hadoop.onaliyun.examples.EmrWordCount oss://onaliyun-bucket-2/emr/datas/wordcount02/inputs oss://onaliyun-bucket-2/emr/datas/wordcount02/outputs

-You can directly reference an OSS resource from the Node by using OSS REF.
-When the EMR Node runs, DataWorks automatically downloads the referenced OSS resource to the local execution environment.
-This approach is useful when an EMR job has JAR dependencies or depends on other script files.
+You can directly reference an OSS resource from the node by using OSS REF.
+DataWorks automatically downloads the referenced OSS resource to the local execution environment at runtime.

 hadoop jar ossref://onaliyun-bucket-2/emr/jars/onaliyun_mr_wordcount-1.0-SNAPSHOT.jar cn.apache.hadoop.onaliyun.examples.EmrWordCount oss://onaliyun-bucket-2/emr/datas/wordcount02/inputs oss://onaliyun-bucket-2/emr/datas/wordcount02/outputs

-You can configure specific parameters in the EMR Node Parameter or DataWorks Parameter section under on the right side of the node configuration pane.
+Set additional parameters in the EMR Node Parameter or DataWorks Parameter section on the right side of the node configuration pane.
+Available parameters depend on the cluster type.

 Datalake or custom cluster